stackshareio/awesome-stacks/CONTRIBUTING.md

 **GitHub repository link** (optional): If the tool has a GitHub repository, link to it next using the 🐙 (`:octopus`) emoji as the link content.
 The link URL should be to the repository (`https://github.com/{owner}/{name}`).

 **Description** (optional): After all of the links, you can provide a short description of the tool.
-Try to make it short enough so that it doesn't cause a link break on the README's GitHub.com view.
+Try to stick to 20 words or less.
 This description will show up on the awesomestacks.dev stack page as a comment attached underneath the tool's card.

 The markdown must follow these conventions precisely for the companion web site to build correctly, including the URLs provided for GitHub and StackShare pages.
-Don't worry if you won't get it right the first time, any errors will be detected in the pull request process and fixed.
+Don't worry if you won't get it right the first time, any errors will be detected in the pull request process and can be addressed there.

 ## Improving an awesome stack